DigitalEncryption/DistroUpdater/README.md

 **DistroUpdater**

-A simple python script to update your Debian, Arch, or Fedora based distro in one simple line.
+A simple python script to update most Linux distros in one simple line.

 Usage